Comprehensive Expungement Representation by an Experienced Indiana Attorney You Can Trust.

 What are the Requirements for Expungement?

-For all misdemeanor convictions, the waiting period is five (5) years, unless waived by the prosecutor.
+For All Misdemeanor Convictions, the waiting period is five (5) years, unless waived by the prosecutor.

 For Class D or Level 6 Felonies, the waiting period is eight (8) years, unless waived by the prosecutor.

-For certain more serious felonies, the waiting period is ten (10) years, or five (5) years from the completion of the person’s sentence.
+For certain more serious felonies, the waiting period is ten (10) years, or five (5) years from the completion of the person’s sentence, whichever is longer.
+This waiting period may not be waived by the prosecutor.

 Why Should I Expunge My Record?